-Extra Wireless Extra protection for neighboring 11b wireless networks.
-Turn this option off to reduce the adverse effect of legacy wireless Protection: networks on 802.11ng performance.
-This option is available only when 802.11 Mode is set to 802.11ng only.
+Extra Wireless: Extra protection for neighboring 11b wireless networks.
+Turn this option off to reduce the adverse effect of legacy wireless

 WISH Settings

 WISH is short for Wireless Intelligent Stream Handling, a technology developed to enhance your experience of using a wireless network by prioritizing the traffic of different applications.